 3. Create A Google for Non-Profit Account

 To begin your signup, you can start your Google Ad Grant application here.
 To begin, you will need to verify that you meet all the requirements.
 If you have already gained your TechSoup verification token, you will satisfy the requirements.
-You will also need to have your organization’s Tax ID number in order to proceed with the application.
+You will also need to have your organization’s Tax ID number to proceed with the application.

 Next, you will need to fill out your organization’s information.
 This will include mission statements, contact information, and your website URL.
 Once this is complete, you will fill out your communication preferences (phone, email, etc.) and submit your application.